Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session7.md

 If your run the ls command it will list all files with the directory and see the access permissions for the files

-Within any operatintg systems in order for it to be successful and run it needs to have the corect data structures, this process within a computer is called the boot process

 Different files are hidden from certain users

 ## Exercises and results